sap-tutorials/Tutorials/tutorials/api-mgmt-isuite-initial-setup/api-mgmt-isuite-initial-setup.md

 ---
-title: Setting Up API Management from Integration Suite
+title: Set Up API Management from Integration Suite
 description: Use this tutorial to provision the API Management capability from  Integration Suite.
 auto_validation: true
 time: 15